China's New Oriental rejects Muddy Waters accounts allegations

-(Reuters) - New Oriental Education & Technology Group Inc (EDU.N) rejected on Thursday claims by short seller Muddy Waters that the Chinese education firm’s accounts were fraudulent in claiming full ownership of its centers.
+July 19 (Reuters) - New Oriental Education & Technology Group Inc rejected on Thursday claims by short seller Muddy Waters that the Chinese education firm’s accounts were fraudulent in claiming full ownership of its centers.

 New Oriental, whose stock slumped after the allegations came out and it revealed the U.S. Securities and Exchange Commission was investigating its finances, said it stood by its previous report that all 664 of its schools and learning centers as of May 31, 2012 were its own.